Visit the City of Marseille for 1 Day

 Notre-Dame-De-La-Garde

-Pictured above, the Notre-Dame-De-La-Garde basilica has been the beating heart of Marseilles since the nineteenth century.
+Pictured above, the Notre-Dame-De-La-Garde basilica has been the beating heart of Marseille since the nineteenth century.
 Build in a Neo-Byzantine style, it overlooks the city, home to some of the most beautiful mosaics.
 Enjoy the spectacular views from the terraces.

 Enjoy an Afternoon in Nature

-Once you have explored the historical and cultural side of Marseilles, you can finish you afternoon in nature at Calanques National Park, where you can explore beautiful coves and creeks.
+Once you have explored the historical and cultural side of Marseille, you can finish you afternoon in nature at Calanques National Park, where you can explore beautiful coves and creeks.
 If you prefer, you can take a sea trip and discover the Frioul archipelago.

 End the Day with Traditional Provençal Cuisine